AntoineDargier/Machine-Learning-Course/Support-Vector-Machines/README.md

 * ```plotly```

 ### Conclusion
-After cross validation, we find an accuracy of 89% on the Test set, for values of σ = 0.6 and C = 4.2.
+After cross validation, I find an accuracy of 89% on the Test set, for values of σ = 0.6 and C = 4.2.
 That seems to be a very good score for our study.